jamiebullock/LibXtract/README.md

     --enable-fft (to enable functions that require fftw3) --enable-simpletest (to build the simpletest example)

-If you wish to build a Universal binary on OS X:
+If you wish to build a Universal binary on OS X, you may need to do something like this:

     CFLAGS="-isysroot /Developer/SDKs/MacOSX10.4u.sdk -Wl,-syslibroot,/Developer/SDKs/MacOSX10.4u.sdk -arch i386 -arch ppc" \./configure --isable-dependency-tracking --your-options